ducquando/learn-swift/README.md

 ***

-Control transfer statements change the order in which your code is executed, by transferring control from one piece of code to another.
-Swift has three important control transfer statements: `continue`, `break`, and `fallthrough` that relate to the control flow structures.
+Control transfer statements change the order in which your code is executed by transferring control from one piece of code to another.
+Swift has three important control transfer statements: `continue`, `break`, and `fallthrough` related to the control flow structures.

 <table>
 <thead>